 03 of 11

-Featuring low ceilings, mirrored and tiled walls, and a distinctively 1930's style decor, Chez Moune caters to the Parisian branché (fashion-conscious hipster) crowd.
-DJs mainly spin electro-rock here.
-Unlike the majority of Parisian nightclubs, this one is free, so expect a big queue outside filled with young 20-something's looking to stay up until dawn and through the "petit matin" (early morning hours).
+Featuring low ceilings, mirrored and tiled walls, and a distinctively 1930's-style decor, Chez Moune caters to the Parisian branché (fashion-conscious hipster) crowd.
+DJs mainly spin trendy electro-rock tracks and beats here.
+Unlike the majority of Parisian nightclubs, this one is free, so expect a big queue outside filled with young 20-something's looking to stay up until dawn and through the petit matin (early morning hours).